The complete guide to building a data room investors don't hate

 What should be in a data room for investors?

-This is the question founders search most.
+This is the question people search most.
 Here's the honest answer: it depends on your stage.
 A pre-seed company doesn't need 40 folders of legal filings.
 A Series B company does.

 Below is a practical breakdown by category.
 Use this as your data room checklist.